Google Translate Disclaimer

 How does the AQHI Work?

 The AQHI provides a measure of air quality on a scale from 1 to 10+.
-The higher the number, the higher the pollution levels and the health risk and the greater need to take precautions.
+The higher the number, the greater the health risks associated with air quality and the greater need to take precautions.

 The index describes the level of health risks associated with each number.